davidbend/Ass4-AP2/README.md

 #### Instructions
 Run the server code, then launch the application and follow these steps:

-In the login activity, enter the following details, and then press 'Connect':
+In the login activity, enter the following details:
 ##### IP:
 ```
 10.0.2.2